 Smartphones and tablets have taken educational technology into a league of its own.
-Though BYOD (Bring Your Own Device) and mobile integration were initially met with much scepticism, many schools have now given in to the amazing benefits.
+Though BYOD (Bring Your Own Device) and mobile integration were initially met with much skepticism, many schools have now given in to the amazing benefits.
 Let’s have a closer look at the benefits and potential risks.

 1. Device familiarity